anatoly314/async-habr-translate/README.md

    console.log(event.reason) // O_o
 })
 ```

-It's important to understand that error handling only works when the chain is uninterrupted.
-If you omit the return statement and create a promise set to reject, the subsequent catch won't be able to handle it:
+It's crucial to recognize that error handling functions properly only when the promise chain remains uninterrupted.
+If the return statement is omitted and a rejected promise is created, the following catch block will be unable to handle the error:

 ```javascript
 Promise.resolve()
    .then(() => {